VenkatKaushal/SE_WebDev_Farming/README.md

 ---

 ###Overview
-This project aims to develop a system that predicts both the quality and quantity of crop yield based on multiple factors, including soil quality, rainfall, location, and weather conditions.
-The system incorporates data from government sources and integrates weather forecasts to enhance prediction accuracy.
+- In this project, we aim to develop a system that predicts both the quality and quantity of crop yield based on multiple factors such as soil quality, rainfall (3 days), location, and weather conditions.
+Soil quality data will be sourced from government websites (e.g., soilhealth.dac.gov.in), while the user will provide rainfall and location inputs.
+The system will integrate weather forecasts to enhance prediction accuracy.
+- Based on the collected data, our solution will simulate the crop’s growth cycle, predicting its yield over time.
+Furthermore, the project will feature a 3D simulation of the crop’s development, providing a visual representation of its ripening process or potential decay under varying conditions.

+### Contribution
+Date: 26/09/24
+Members: Whole team
+Work: We presented our first idea infront of sir but it has some issues so we decided to drop it.

+Date: 27-28/09/24
+Members: Havish, Shankhesh, Manan, Kaushal
+Work: Discussion about new idea & all possible cases about it.
+At the end we finalized our idea.

+Date: 28/09/24
+Members: Manan, Kaushal
+Work: Manan made 2D demo model and kaushal made 3D demo model to represent it infront of sir.

+Date: 29/09/24
+Members: Havish, Shankhesh, Manan, Kaushal
+Work: Represented idea infront of sir & sir accepted it with minor suggetions.

+Date: 30/09/24
+Members: Havish, Shankhesh, Manan, Kaushal, Harshit
+Work: Meeting with TAs to represent out ideas and discuss about difficulties.

+Date: 30/09/24
+Members: Havish, Shankhesh
+Work: Made the requirment Document and UML diagram to submit it.

+Date: 2/10/24-5/10/24
+Members: Havish, Shankhesh, Manan, Kaushal, Harshit
+Work: Harshit - Make login page
+      Me - Main Page (Home Page) design & Feedback Page (Main Features 4 Buttons that I know) Kaushal - simulation page design  ( User Should be able to Work on multi farm that he wants ) Manan - Know your Crops (Also include info about Manmade pesticide and Fertilizers ) Havish - Prediction Page design

+Date: 6/10/24-8/10/24
+Members: Havish, Shankhesh, Manan, Kaushal, Harshit
+Work: Shankhesh: made router for navigation and navigate website through that router
+      Manan: Block Case Diagram and also advanced last work
+      Harshit: Didn't completed last task on time so he continued it....
+      Kaushal: MAde jupyter Notebook for prediction and many other things also related to it.
+      Havish: Made Readme file

 ###Features